tompave/fun_with_flags/README.md

 ### To do next

-* Ensure that if Redis is not available, expired cached values can still be used.
 * Implement other "gates": at least actors and groups.
 * Add a web GUI, as a plug, ideally in another package.
 * Add some optional randomness to the TTL, so that Redis doesn't get hammered at constant intervals after a server restart.